annalena-k/presentations-posters-and-other-fun-things/README.md

 If you have any questions about the materials, want to chat or invite me for a talk, please don't hesitate reach out via email!

 ### 2024
-- 07.06.24 [Tutorial "PyTorch Models on the Hook"](https://github.com/annalena-k/tutorial-pytorch-hooks) as a Software Tutorial for the MPI-IS
+- 07.06.24 [Tutorial "PyTorch Models on the Hook"](https://github.com/annalena-k/tutorial-pytorch-hooks) as a [Software Tutorial](https://imprs.is.mpg.de/events/scientific-training-pytorch) for MPI-IS and IMPRS-IS
 - 16.05.24 [Poster "DINGO: Neural Posterior Estimation for Gravitational Waves"](https://github.com/annalena-k/presentations-posters-and-other-fun-things/blob/main/2024/20240516_Poster_SBI_Workshop_Munich.pdf) at the [PHYSTAT Workshop on Simulation Based Inference in Fundamental Physics](https://indico.cern.ch/event/1355601/) in Munich
 - 25.04.24 [Talk "Neural Posterior Estimation with DINGO"](https://github.com/annalena-k/presentations-posters-and-other-fun-things/blob/main/2024/20240424_Presentation_AIslands.pdf) at the [AIslands Workshop](https://www.gla.ac.uk/events/conferences/aislands-arran24/) on the Isle of Arran
 - 17.04.24 [Talk "Neural Posterior Estimation for Gravitational Waves"](https://github.com/annalena-k/presentations-posters-and-other-fun-things/blob/main/2024/20240417_Presentation_Group_Meeting_Nottingham.pdf) at Gravity Group Meeting during my visit to the Univerisity of Nottingham